Danielstevends/MercyCorps_Hackathon/README.md

 3. Gas Price API
 4. GoogleSheet API

-The input fron the user are:
+The input from the user are:
 1. Location of transit
 2. Emission per km (plane and truck)
 3. Plane and truck distance per liter